osvaldokalvaitir/reactjs-ignite2022-project4/README.md

 npm run dev | yarn dev
 ```

+Click to learn more about the tools used: [Stripe](https://github.com/osvaldokalvaitir/awesome/blob/main/src/online-payments/stripe.md).

 ## :memo: License

 This project is under the MIT license.
 See [LICENSE](/LICENSE) for more information.